APPLYING TO MEDICAL SCHOOL

 5. Read it aloud

 It’s so basic but it makes spotting punctuation and grammatical errors easier.
-It’ll also help to ensure that it flows and reads well, which admissions tutors will be looking for.
+It’ll also help ensure that it flows and reads well, which admissions tutors will be looking for.

 How to Start a Medicine Personal Statement

 Often the most difficult part with any written piece is getting started; there is generally a focus on ensuring that your first paragraph captivates your reader and makes them want to read more, which can create a stumbling block when you begin writing.
 A useful tactic to help you to avoid staring at a blank page for hours, is to ignore your opening altogether, and to begin as if you’re picking it up after an introductory sentence or two.
-Once you’ve written your first draft you’ll find it easier to draw out interesting points and to rework them to create an opening statement.
+Once you’ve written your first draft, you’ll find it easier to draw out interesting points and to rework them to create an opening statement.

 It’s important within your opening paragraph to show your passion and your reasons for wanting to study medicine; the difficulty is trying to avoid cliches, when it’s highly likely that your reasons for wanting to study medicine are similar to many students who have come before you.
-Sharing your interests which are related to medicine, or your personal experiences (your work experience, volunteering, etc.) which have developed your passion, is an effective way to achieve this in an individual way.
-Don’t get fixated on trying to stand out, focus on giving an honest account of why you want to study medicine and your interests and experiences which have helped you to decide this, and avoid using unrealistic or exaggerated reasons or experiences.
+Sharing your interests which are related to medicine, or your personal experiences (your work experience, volunteering, etc.), which have developed your passion, is an effective way to achieve this in an individual way.
+Don’t get fixated on trying to stand out; focus on giving an honest account of why you want to study medicine and your interests and experiences that have helped you to decide this, and avoid using unrealistic or exaggerated reasons or experiences.

 Remember, while your opening section is important, it is also just one part of your overall statement; make sure that it adds to your personal statement (remember that tight character limit) and isn’t just there to grab attention.